LarrySimiyu/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Actions are sent to reducers with information telling them what to do in terms of updating the state.
+When working with a reducer it is the only place you can update the state.
+The store contains the entire state of our application.
+Store is known as single source of truth because everything that changes must go through the store.
+Data is in the store because when the application gets larger we do not want to get mixed up in terms of where our data is coming from.
+Safer to all come from one place .

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+    Application state is for the entire application, which is global.
+Component state is local.
+Use application state for larger applications.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+      A middleware that lets redux handle asynchronus operations.
+It allows action-creators to perform asynchronus API calls.

 ## Project Set Up